ENDOMETRIOSIS FELLOWSHIP & COURSE

 ENDOMETRIOSIS FELLOWSHIP & COURSE FOR PRE-MED UNDERGRADUATE STUDENTS

-The Nezhat Family Foundation & Worldwide EndoMarch are pleased to announce the launch of the first ever Endometriosis Fellowship & Course for pre-med and public health undergraduates, taking place this July 2018 at two locations: UCSF Mission Bay Campus and Stanford University’s Li Ka Shing Center.
+Worldwide EndoMarch and the Nezhat Family Foundation are pleased to announce the launch of the first ever Endometriosis Fellowship & Course for pre-med and public health undergraduates, taking place this July 2018 at two locations: University of California (UCSF), Mission Bay Campus, and Stanford University’s Li Ka Shing Center.

 SOLVING THE GLOBAL SHORTAGE OF ENDO SPECIALISTS

 With today’s global shortage of endometriosis specialists, the Endometriosis Fellowship & Course will help solve this urgent unmet need, by encouraging young students to specialize in one of the most common, yet least researched and misunderstood chronic diseases of our era.

 Click here to register for the Stanford University Campus Course